The story of Never.25 begins in the apple orchards of Ohio, and continues here in the berry fields of Fife.

 Anyway about 3 weeks after I arrived, a package was delivered to Duncan’s home in Wales with a note “Wishing you happiness”, a small glass bluebird ornament was enclosed.
 I have kept that ornament on my kitchen window ledge for 28 years.
 I still don’t know that lady’s name or where she was from but I think about her often.

-The Bluebird has significance to the Never.25 story and was considered for the name of the business but I was advised not to use Bluebird due to trademark and legal considerations.
-I was very upset by this and thrown into a spin.
-So much so, my husband and I completely forgot our 25th wedding anniversary trying to think of a new name.
+The Bluebird has special significance to the Never.25 story and was the name I wanted for the business but I was advised not to use Bluebird due to trademark and legal considerations.
+I was very upset by this, so much so, I completely forgot my 25th wedding anniversary trying to think of a new name.
 When I realised this, I could not believe Duncan and I had been married 25 years . . .
 It's Never 25. . . how time has flown.
-Hence - Never.25 - Never again will the date be missed!